SouvikS0D7/Smoke-Test-Automation-v2.0/readme.txt

 Inside it <Smoke Test Tools> create a folder called : buffer_folder Inside it <Smoke Test Tools> create a folder called : reports Inside folder reports [Smoke Test Tools > reports] create a file called : log.txt

+For DAFW, download DAFW Resources, extract the folder and keep in the same folder as the Application
 _______________________________________________________
 After running the concerned .exe file
 1. In the buffered_folder folder the screenshots are saved
 2. In the log.txt the status is saved

 3. In the reports folder the .word document is saved